-- ✅ Triple Operation Modes: ON TIME mode allows manual control of the light.
-AUTO mode allows the light to detect ambient luminous intensity...
+- 3 Operation Modes: ON TIME mode allows manual control of the light.
+AUTO mode allows the light to detect ambient luminous intensity and...

-- ✅ Durable and Lasting: IP65 waterproof rating ensures the outdoor flood lights is protected against even harsh weather conditions.
-The...
+- Durable and Lasting: IP65 waterproof rating ensures the light is protected against even harsh weather conditions.
+The outstanding lifespan...

-- ✅ Reliable Quality: This ETL listed product meets all regulatory requirements, ensuring a superior quality and safe operation，5-year...
+- Reliable Quality: ETL and DLC listed product meets all regulatory requirements, ensuring a superior quality and safe operation, eligible for...